Vatican City, Rome, Italy

 It is an independent and landlocked state the territory of which exists entirely within Rome, Italy.
 Under International law the city is considered a national territory.
 Vatican city covers an area of roughly 110 acres, making it the tinest state in terms of both total area and population.

-Vatican City is distinct from the Holy See.
-The See, which is not a country, dates back to early Christianity and is the main episcopal see of 1.2 billion Latin and Eastern Catholic adherents.
-While ordinances of Vatican City are published in Italian, the official documents of the Holy See are issued mainly in Latin.
+Vatican City is an entity that is distinct from what is called the Holy See.
+The See, which is not a country, has a history dating to the advent of Christianity.
+It oversees over 1.2 billion Latin and Eastern Catholic members.
+While city ordinances are published in Italian, the official Holy See documents are written primarily in Latin.

 The name "Vatican" predates Christianity and comes from the Latin Mons Vaticanus, which means Vatican Mount.

-The territory of Vatican City is part of the Mons Vaticanus, and of the adjacent former Vatican Fields.
-It is in this territory that St. Peter's Basilica, the Sistine Chapel, museums and other buildings are located.
+The official territory of the City is part of Rome's Mons Vaticanus and the nearby former Vatican Fields.
+Within this territory lies St. Peter's Basilica, the famous Sistine Chapel, museums and other buildings.

-Comprising nearly half of the territory of Vatican city is the Vatican Gardens.
+Comprising nearly half of the territory of the city is the Vatican Gardens.
 The gardens were established during the Renaissance and Baroque era and contain fountains and sculptures.

-The Sistine Chapel is famous for its frescos.
-The Chapel contains works by Perugino, Domenico Ghirlandaio and Botticelli.
-It also contains the well-known ceiling and The Last Judgment frescos by Michelangelo.
+The paintings and frescos found within the Sistine Chapel are also well-known.
+The Chapel contains works by Botticelli, Perugino, Ghirlandaio and other painters.
+It also contains Michelangelo's well-known ceiling and his The Last Judgment fresco.